Alligator Alley/Amazing Gardens

 Sabal birmingham

 This is it, the legendary palm that survived in Birmingham, Alabama for decades before being moved and succumbing.
-The Tulsa specimen (parent of the ones we're selling, pictured here) received only 20% leaf damage in 1996 when the official temperature dropped to eleven degrees below zero!
-The plants we are offerng are five gallon specimens and do best if repotted into seven gallon containers and kept in bright diffuse light, high heat and high humidity (a greenhouse is ideal) to recover before being planted into the landscape.
-If you must put them in the ground, your bestchance for success is to cut off all but one or two center leaves to minimize water loss until the roots can recover.
-Better yet, if you can drive to Oklahoma City, they are cheaper and you can get one in the pot (not bare-root) and plant it right away with less risk.
-But, since not everyone can drive here, we offer these for you to try.
+The Tulsa specimen (grandparent of the ones we're selling, pictured here) received only 20% leaf damage in 1996 when the official temperature dropped to eleven degrees below zero!
+The plants we are offering are tiny one to two leaf seedlings, and do best if repotted into larger containers and kept in bright diffuse light, high heat and high humidity (a greenhouse is ideal) to recover and grow a few more leaves before being planted into the landscape.

 SEED SALES